-Course Topics: While working in teams, students will solve real world problems faced by our business/industry partners who will act as project sponsors.
-The teams will then initiate, plan, execute, monitor and control, and close the project by presenting the sponsor with the deliverable and/or solution.
+Course Description: Students who have completed second level IT courses, will team with other students from various CCIC pathways to solve real world problems faced by our business & industry partners.
+The teams will initiate, plan, execute, monitor and control, and close the project by presenting the sponsor with the deliverable and/or solution.
 The IT student will focus on the computing aspect of a team's solution, which may include, but is not limited to, planning and configuring necessary hardware, programming and administrating software, and designing and managing networks and IoT devices.
 All team members must be willing to improve their skills in collaboration, leadership, time management, teamwork, commitment, and perseverance.
 In addition, team members must be willing to expand their technical knowledge and skillset outside of that which was taught in the pathway courses leading up to CTE Capstone.
+This course can be repeated for credit.